barryclark/jekyll-now/_posts/2015-12-31-smartsteuer-snap-app.md

 from the user.
 Which in turn would create a process which is _not_ fast and easy.
 So, some years ago we created this app which would do two things:

-1. Only asks for about five thinks every user knows of the top of their heads.
+1. Only asks for about five things every user knows of the top of their heads.
 2. Make some educated guesses to answer all the other questions with rough estimates.

 The result couldn't be exact but it was good enough to answer said question.
 It worked quite well even though you still